top of page

 You do not need to spend money to have a good time in Burleigh.
 Some of the best stuff here costs nothing.

-Go early morning or late arvo.
+Go early morning or late afternoon.
 Midday is too hot and too busy.

 Markets

 Sunday mornings at Burleigh Heads State School.
-Produce, handmade stuff, food, live music.
+Produce, handmade goods, food, live music.
 You will probably end up buying a coffee but browsing costs nothing.

 First and third Sunday of the month.
 Arts, crafts, fashion.
 Good for a wander.

 Window shopping is free.
-Get a takeaway coffee and walk past the boutiques and cafes.
+Get a takeaway coffee and walk past the cafes and shops.
 It is where everyone ends up on a Saturday.

 • Outdoor gym at Justins Park — right by the beach